-ADOT is required by federal regulation to collect statistical data on the race, color, national origin, age, sex, disability, low income status, and limited English proficiency (LEP) of participants in and beneficiaries of its programs.
-CRO staff works with both MVD and ECD to collect and analyze data through their Quarterly report submissions.
+ADOT is required by federal regulation to collect statistical data on the race, color, national origin, age, sex, disability, low income status, and LEP of participants in and beneficiaries of its programs.
+The CRO staff works with both MVD and ECD to collect and analyze data through their quarterly report submissions.
+MVD submits incident reports of service denials to the CRO; if possible, these reports include the customer's demographic information and a copy of the customer's Photo Identification or Driver's License.
+This data is reviewed and tracked, and if needed, the CRO will work with MVD to ensure service denials are not done in a discriminatory manner.
 This data is used to document compliance with Title VI.

-Motor Vehicle Division (MVD) ADOT MVD delivers services to millions of Arizona motorists each year by providing motor vehicle services throughout the state.
+Motor Vehicle Division (MVD)

+ADOT MVD delivers services to millions of Arizona motorists each year by providing motor vehicle services throughout the state.
 These services are provided in compliance with all applicable state and federal laws and regulations.

 - Commercial Licensing Program issues operating licenses for motor carriers, commercial vehicle drivers, and vehicles for hire.
-They are also responsible for MVD's medical review program which affects both commercial drivers and the public. - Customer Service Program provides customer service to customers throughout the state in regards to MVD related matters. - Division Operational Support Services (DOSS) is responsible for policy development for MVD, providing record services, driver services, and overseeing the mandatory insurance program.

-Additionally, DOSS provides specialty services for aircraft registration and aircraft dealer licensing, dealer licensing, special plates, and professional driving schools.

-• The Authorized Third Party (ATP) Division is composed of private companies authorized by ADOT to provide driver license services, including written and road tests under Arizona Revised
+MVD is also responsible for MVD's medical review program which affects both commercial drivers and all public. - Customer Service Program provides customer service to the public throughout the state in regard to MVD related matters. - Division Operational Support Services (DOSS) is responsible for policy development for MVD, providing record services, driver services, and overseeing the mandatory insurance program.
+Additionally, DOSS provides specialty services for aircraft registration and aircraft dealer licensing, dealer licensing, special plates, and professional driving schools. - The Authorized Third Party (ATP) Group serves private companies authorized by ADOT MVD to provide driver license services, including written and road tests under Arizona Revised Statute 28-5101.

-Statute 28-5101.
 A convenience fee may be collected by third parties in addition to the appropriate state fees.
-CRO conducts annual Title VI desk reviews of all ATPs.
+MVD Third Party Compliance Program conducts on-site visits of ATP's to ensure compliance with MVD's program requirements, ADA and Title VI public notification and other requirements are met.
+ADOT CRO conducts annual reviews of ATP's for ADA and Title VI compliance through either a triennial desk review or a self-certification review whereby the ATP attests continued compliance with all ADA and Title VI policies and practices as outlined in the contract agreement with ADOT.

-Enforcement and Compliance Division (ECD) The mission of the Enforcement and Compliance Division is to ensure the safe and efficient movement of people, goods and services throughout Arizona while promoting compliance with all applicable state and federal laws and regulations.
+Enforcement and Compliance Division (ECD)

+The mission of the Enforcement and Compliance Division is to ensure the safe and efficient movement of people, goods and services throughout Arizona while promoting compliance with all applicable state and federal laws and regulations.

-- The Enforcement Services Bureau (ES) utilizes officers in the enforcement of transportation related laws and regulations.
+- The Enforcement Services Bureau (ESB) utilizes officers in the enforcement of transportation related laws and regulations.
 Through the fixed port of entry system and mobile enforcement, commercial vehicles are checked for compliance with size, weight, and safety laws, including laws relating to the transportation of hazardous materials.
-In addition, Enforcement Services inspects vehicles for authorized ownership, monitors and recovers stolen vehicles and vehicle components, and completes administrative and criminal investigations. - Ports of Entry (POE) monitor all commercial traffic entering Arizona for registration, taxes, size and weight restrictions, commercial driver license requirements, insurance requirements and equipment safety requirements and issue permits, as required. - New Entrant (NE) Program is designed to assure that new motor carriers understand the complex federal and state safety regulations that are required and provides a mechanism with which to remove unsafe commercial transportation operations.
+In addition, ESB inspects vehicles for authorized ownership, monitors and recovers stolen vehicles and vehicle components, and completes administrative and criminal investigations. - Ports of Entry (POE) monitor all commercial traffic entering Arizona for registration, taxes, size and weight restrictions, commercial driver license requirements, insurance requirements and equipment safety requirements and issue permits, as required. - New Entrant (NE) Program is designed to assure that new motor carriers understand the complex federal and state safety regulations that are required and provides a mechanism with which to remove unsafe commercial transportation operations.
 ECD conducts all New Entrant inspections and Safety Audits on Arizona-based interstate motor carriers.